sapcc/terraform-provider-ccloud/website/docs/r/automation_run_v1.html.markdown

 * `state` - The Automation Run state.
 Can either be `preparing`, `executing`, `failed` or `completed`.
 * `log` - The Automation Run log.
 * `jobs` - The list of the Arc Jobs ID, created by the Automation Run.
+An empty list will be returned, if the Automation Run has failed status.
 * `project_id` - The parent Openstack project ID.
 * `created_at` - The date the Lyra automation was created.
 * `updated_at` - The date the Lyra automation was last updated.